Updated June 2026 · Reviewed by Adams, Cameron & Co.

 The honest bottom line

 Florida’s licensing path genuinely doesn’t care what you did before, and skills from teaching, healthcare, hospitality, and corporate sales tend to transfer well into the client-facing parts of the job.
 The real work of a career change into real estate isn’t proving you belong.
 It’s planning honestly for a commission-only income and a slower first year, the same reality every new agent faces, career changer or not.
+For the complete step-by-step path, read our full guide to becoming a real estate agent in Florida, then start a conversation with Adams, Cameron & Co. about making the switch.

 This is educational, not career or financial advice.
 Talk through your specific situation with a broker before you commit to a course or a brokerage.